Louise Herreshoff: Legacy

 Herreshoff bequeathed her collection, now numbering over 2,000 pieces of Chinese export porcelain as well as British and Continental European examples, to Washington and Lee University.
 The Reeves Collection has since grown to encompass work from Asia, Europe, and the Americas, and today contains over four thousand objects.

 The movers who came to take the porcelain were surprised by the paintings, and only saved them for use of the frames.
 After Herreshoff's artworks were brought to the university, treasurer James W. Whitehead and art professor Marion Junkin cleaned the glass on the paintings and were surprised by the talent they displayed.
 They contacted art historian William H. Gerdts, who confirmed the works' merit.

 As a result, Whitehead coordinated an exhibition of Herreshoff's paintings co-sponsored by the university and the Corcoran Gallery of Art in 1976.
 One of her pieces, Poppies of c.
 1920, was included in the inaugural exhibition of the National Museum of Women in the Arts, American Women Artists 1830–1930, in 1987.
-The story of Herreshoff and Reeves is the subject of the book A Fragile Union: The Story of Louise Herreshoff by James W. Whitehead, the curator who helped to bring their art collection to Washington and Lee.
-Its foreword was written by Tom Wolfe, who has also discussed her paintings.
+The story of Herreshoff and Reeves is the subject of the book "A Fragile Union: The Story of Louise Herreshoff" – by James Walter Whitehead (1921–2015), the curator who helped to bring their art collection to Washington and Lee.
+The foreword was written by Tom Wolfe, who has also discussed her paintings.
 A 2020 digital exhibition was held by Washington and Lee's Staniar Gallery, To See Color First, to display Herreshoff's work.